-When your child is a Beginning Reader and has difficulty with a word the following has been shown to be the best way to help them:
+When your child is a beginning reader and has difficulty reading a word, the following has been shown to be the best way to help them:

-1. PAUSE for around 3-5 seconds—this is important because children can often self-correct if given the time.
-They read more slowly than we do and need the time to work it out.
+1. PAUSE for around 3-5 seconds—this is important because children can often work it out if given the time.
+They read more slowly than we do and need time to think.
 If we jump in too quickly, not only do we make them reliant on us to help them, but we undermine their self-confidence.

-2. PROMPT—if the child cannot self-correct, we can offer them a phonic prompt.
+2. PROMPT—if the child cannot read the word, we can offer them a phonic prompt.

 3. PRAISE is an important part of reading and you should give specific praise when they have corrected an error or read the word correctly after a prompt.
 Praise should be specific, e.g: “You figured that out by yourself” or “You worked that out with only a little bit of help. ”